REALWorld Law

 An example of a preferred position based on ‘other grounds provided by law’ is the right of retention.
 A right of retention can be exercised by a creditor, for example a building contractor, with respect to immovable property as well as movable property.

-The priority of security interests is determined by a complex set of rules stipulating that the order of priorities is based on the date of creation of the security right.
-A distinction must, however, be made between mortgage rights and pre-judgment executory attachments (beslag) and their interrelationship.
+The priority of security interests is determined by a complex set of rules stipulating that the order of priorities is based on the date of creation of the relevant security right.
+However, a distinction must be made between mortgage rights and pre-judgment executory attachments (beslag) and their interrelationship.
 A pre-judgment executory attachment involves a district court order which gives the attaching party the right to sell the property by means of an auction.